tkestack/tke/docs/design-proposals/control-plane-scale.md

 ## Summary

-In production environment, the control plane in the cluster is in maintenance mode for OS upgrade, software upgrade or hardware repair reason, the cluster control plane need scale up so that keep high availability.
+In production environment, the control plane in the cluster will in maintenance mode for OS upgrade, software upgrade or hardware repair reason, the cluster control plane need scale up so that keep high availability.
 Administrator also want to migrate master node if initial placement policy doesn't meet zone/region anti-affinity policy.
-In current Tkestack implementation,  the master nodes defined in cluster object when fresh installation, it can't be get update during cluster life cycle.
+In current Tkestack implementation, the master nodes defined in cluster object when fresh installation, it can't get updated during cluster life cycle.

-Tkestack None-HA mode is used for demo for experiment case, turning business/global cluster from None-HA mode to HA mode will lead to error-prone, so this case is out of scope of this project,  but Tkestack will not avoid administrator do it manually.
+Tkestack None-HA mode is used for demo and experiment case, turning business/global cluster from None-HA mode to HA mode will lead to error-prone, so this case is out of scope of this project, but Tkestack will not avoid administrator do it manually.

 ## Scope